 Supply Chain Brief

-Our supply chain remains volatile with consideration to ongoing material availability in some market segments, transportation risks — particularly with ocean freight, ongoing labor challenges and shortages and price volatility driven by continued economic inflation above targeted levels.
+Our supply chain remains volatile with consideration to the impacts of natural disasters, labor shortages, the impacts of strikes, material availability in some market segments, transportation risks, particularly with ocean freight, and price volatility driven by continued economic inflation above targeted levels.
 Core commodities — most notably copper and aluminum — continue to run above historical averages, including last year.
 The amended 301 tariffs announced by the White House in May continue to put additional price pressure on steel and aluminum.
-While wage growth has normalized and labor participation has nearly returned to pre-pandemic averages, we expect ongoing global inflation will continue to drive price pressures this year.
+While wage growth has normalized and labor participation has nearly returned to prepandemic averages, we expect ongoing global inflation will continue to drive price pressures this year.

 Material Lead Times